Screen estate in compliance graph

 i can’t imagine that the green area here is 44% of pixels.

-#1 Updated by François ARMAND 9 months ago
+#1 Updated by François ARMAND about 1 year ago

 - Subject changed from Screen estate AND rounding errors in compliance graph to Screen estate in compliance graph